Phase and Photon Number Dependent NOON State Localization in Flat Band Lattices: Bunching and anti-bunching

-{\it Experimental method.$-$} To perform the intensity correlation measurement shown in Fig.~\ref{Fig_1}(b), a collimated optical beam at wavelength $\lambda$ is split into two parts and are coupled to two consecutive sites $\{m, m'\}\!=\!\{10, 11\}$ of a fs laser-fabricated one-dimensional lattice, Fig.~\ref{Fig_1}(c, d).
-Before coupling to the lattice, one of the beams is reflected by a spatial light modulator (SLM) to tune the relative phase with a step-size of $\pi/128$.
+To perform the intensity correlation measurement shown in Fig.~\ref{Fig_1}(b), a collimated optical beam at wavelength $\lambda$ is split into two parts and are coupled to two consecutive sites $\{m, m'\}\!=\!\{10, 11\}$ of a fs laser-fabricated one-dimensional lattice, Fig.~\ref{Fig_1}(c, d).
+Before coupling to the lattice, one of the beams is reflected by a spatial light modulator (SLM) to tune the relative phase with a step size of $\pi/128$.
 The $\{q, r\}$ element of intensity correlation at the output is then obtained by phase averaging the product of the output intensities $I_q(\phi, z)$ and $I_r(-\phi, z)$.
-We used a $z\!=\!40$-mm-long photonic lattice, and $J(\lambda)z$ was varied by tuning the wavelength of light~\cite{szameit2010discrete, sinha2025probing}; see also Supplementary Sections~\ref{secS_Fabrication details}, \ref{secS_Details on intensity correlation measurement}~\cite{Suppmat}.
+We used a $z\!=\!40$-mm-long photonic lattice, and $J(\lambda)z$ was varied by tuning the wavelength of light~\cite{szameit2010discrete, sinha2025probing}; see also Appendices~\ref{secS_Fabrication details},\ref{secS_Details on intensity correlation measurement}.
 In all experiments described below, the light remains confined within the bulk of the lattice during propagation; therefore, edge effects can be neglected.

-{\it Bunching and anti-bunching.$-$} The numerically calculated photon number correlations for $\alpha\!=\!\pi$ at three different effective propagation distances $Jz$ are presented in Figs.~\ref{Fig_1}(e-g).
-Notice that the probability of joint detection of the photons is large in this case -- an effect known as {spatial} bunching.
+The numerically calculated photon number correlations for $\alpha\!=\!\pi$ at three different effective propagation distances $Jz$ are presented in Figs.~\ref{Fig_1}(e-g).
+The prominent lobes in the main diagonal of the correlation matrices indicate that the probability of joint detection of the photons is large in this case -- an effect known as {spatial} bunching.
 Experimentally constructed photon number correlations shown in Figs.~\ref{Fig_1}(h-j) are in excellent agreement with the numerical prediction.
-Photon number correlation is sensitive to the phase $\alpha$ of the NOON state -- in the case of $\alpha\!=\!0$, two photons primarily travel in opposite directions in the lattice, giving rise to anti-bunching; see prominent off-diagonal elements in Figs.~\ref{Fig_1}(k-m) and the associated experimental results in Figs.~\ref{Fig_1}(n-p).
+Photon number correlation is sensitive to the phase $\alpha$ of the NOON state -- in the case of $\alpha\!=\!0$, two photons primarily travel in opposite directions in the lattice, giving rise to anti-bunching; see prominent anti-diagonal elements in Figs.~\ref{Fig_1}(k-m) and the associated experimental results in Figs.~\ref{Fig_1}(n-p).